marcodelapierre/toy-acacia-nf/README.md

 ## Toy pipeline to test Nextflow with Acacia at Pawsey

 Acacia is the brand new S3 Object Storage on-premises service at Pawsey, based on CEPH software libraries and deployed in 2022.
+For information on usage, see the [Acacia User Guide](https://support.pawsey.org.au/documentation/display/US/Acacia+-+User+Guide) in the Pawsey User Documentation.

 ### Software requirements